Wayne Carini

 Wayne Carini (born October 13, 1951) is an American car restorer and TV personality.
-Carini stars in the Chasing Classic Cars TV series.
+Carini starred in the Chasing Classic Cars TV series that was last produced in 2021, but continues to air on the Motor Trend channel.

 Personal life

-Wayne Carini was born in Portland, Connecticut, on October 13th, 1951.
-He is the son of Robert (Bob) Carini who owned a collision repair and auto restoration business in Glastonbury, Connecticut.
+Carini was born in Portland, Connecticut, on October 13, 1951.
+He is the son of Robert Carini who owned a collision repair and auto restoration business in Glastonbury, Connecticut.
 He eventually inherited half of the family business as a gift.

 Professional career

-Carini started his career in his father's shop while still in grade school, working together on classics including Duesenbergs, Lincolns, Packards, Ford Model As and Garth Crooks Specials.
+Carini started his career in his father's shop while still in grade school, working together on classics including Duesenbergs, Lincolns, Packards, and Ford Model As.

 Carini has served as a grand marshal at the Klingberg Vintage Motorcar Festival, conducted in New Britain, Connecticut.

 He was involved in the TV show My Classic Car as himself and he appeared in Overhaulin', a reality TV series.

+He is on the board of directors at CW Resources, a company that employs "all people including persons with disabilities, veterans, wounded warriors, and the economically disadvantaged".

 Chasing Classic Cars

-Carini's lifelong chasing of vintage cars was noticed by Jim Astrausky, the chief of Essex Television Group Inc. Astrausky approached Carini for a television show.
-The show airs on the Motor Trend channel.
+Carini's lifelong occupation of finding vintage cars and restoring them was noticed by Jim Astrausky, the chief of Essex Television Group Inc. Astrausky approached Carini for a television show.
+The show started in 2008 and was last produced in 2021, but repeats continue to air on the Motor Trend channel.